Mesentery

-The mesentery is an organ that attaches the intestines to the posterior abdominal wall in humans and is formed by the double fold of peritoneum.
-It helps in storing fat and allowing blood vessels, lymphatics, and nerves to supply the intestines, among other functions.
+In human anatomy, the mesentery is an organ that attaches the intestines to the posterior abdominal wall, consisting of a double fold of the peritoneum.
+It helps (among other functions) in storing fat and allowing blood vessels, lymphatics, and nerves to supply the intestines.

-The mesocolon was thought to be a fragmented structure, with all named parts—the ascending, transverse, descending, and sigmoid mesocolons, the mesoappendix, and the mesorectum—separately terminating their insertion into the posterior abdominal wall.
+The mesocolon (the part of the mesentery that attaches the colon to the abdominal wall) was formerly thought to be a fragmented structure, with all named parts—the ascending, transverse, descending, and sigmoid mesocolons, the mesoappendix, and the mesorectum—separately terminating their insertion into the posterior abdominal wall.
 However, in 2012, new microscopic and electron microscopic examinations showed the mesocolon to be a single structure derived from the duodenojejunal flexure and extending to the distal mesorectal layer.
-Thus, the mesentery is an internal organ.
+Thus the mesentery is an internal organ.

 Structure

 The mesentery of the small intestine arises from the root of the mesentery (or mesenteric root) and is the part connected with the structures in front of the vertebral column.
 The root is narrow, about 15 cm long, 20 cm in width, and is directed obliquely from the duodenojejunal flexure at the left side of the second lumbar vertebra to the right sacroiliac joint.
 The root of the mesentery extends from the duodenojejunal flexure to the ileocaecal junction.
 This section of the small intestine is located centrally in the abdominal cavity and lies behind the transverse colon and the greater omentum.

 The mesentery becomes attached to the colon at the gastrointestinal margin and continues as the several regions of the mesocolon.
 The parts of the mesocolon take their names from the part of the colon to which they attach.
 These are the transverse mesocolon attaching to the transverse colon, the sigmoid mesocolon attaching to the sigmoid colon, the mesoappendix attaching to the appendix, and the mesorectum attaching to the upper third of the rectum.

 The mesocolon regions were traditionally taught to be separate sections with separate insertions into the posterior abdominal wall.
 In 2012, the first detailed observational and histological studies of the mesocolon were undertaken and this revealed several new findings.
 The study included 109 patients undergoing open, elective, total abdominal colectomy.
 Anatomical observations were recorded during the surgery and on the post-operative specimens.

 These studies showed that the mesocolon is continuous from the ileocaecal to the rectosigmoid level.
 It was also shown that a mesenteric confluence occurs at the ileocaecal and rectosigmoid junctions, as well as at the hepatic and splenic flexures and that each confluence involves peritoneal and omental attachments.
 The proximal rectum was shown to originate at the confluence of the mesorectum and mesosigmoid.
 A plane occupied by perinephric fascia was shown to separate the entire apposed small intestinal mesentery and the mesocolon from the retroperitoneum.
 Deep in the pelvis, this fascia coalesces to give rise to presacral fascia.